 2. Reallocating labor to initiate changes in capital structures: Hayek revisited (Andrew T. Young, 2005)

-Young (2005) studies job reallocation (percents of total jobs) on quarterly data, 1972:2 to 1993:4.
+Young (2005) studies job reallocation (percent of total jobs) on quarterly data, 1972:2 to 1993:4.
 The panel includes 20 two-digit SIC for the US manufacturing industries.
 Job creation plus job destruction equals total reallocation (R).
 The federal funds rate (FFR) is obtained from the FRED database.
 The variable of interest (desired reallocation) is the FFR observed at an earlier date.
 Specifically, it is FFR (also denoted r) at t-1 because any given firm can only observe FFR at t-1.

 The |rt-1-rt-2|=|Δrt-1| captures an asymmetric effect of policy on reallocation.
 While any specific capital structure is only realized with a lag, the desired reallocation to initiate and carry out the structure will be reckoned immediately. |Δrt-1| is the latest signal available to firms of policy stance changes.